Department of Psychology

 - Both undergraduate and graduate students who major or minor in Psychology

-- Completion of 3 semesters or 5 quarters of the college courses
+- Completion of 3 semesters of college courses

-- Completion of 9 semester hours or 14 quarter hours of psychology courses
+- Completion of 9 semester hours of psychology courses

 - Ranking in the top 35% of one's class in general scholarship